jonathanopalise/lotus-ste/README.md

 Exit the debugger to see the STE enhancements in action.
 You should see the following changes:

 * The road is rendered using the Blitter and features graphical details resembling those of the Amiga version;
-* Some of the roadside scenery is rendered at single-pixel horizontal accuracy (currently with a few unresolved issues around clipping)
+* All roadside scenery and cars are rendered at single-pixel horizontal accuracy (currently with a few unresolved issues around clipping)

 Possible forthcoming objectives for this project are as follows:

 * Render the road with visuals reminiscent on the Amiga version, with performance matching the non-blitter renderer;
 * Add sampled sound effects to replace the current synthesised ones - e.g. car collisions, empty fuel etc;
-* Render all trackside objects with single pixel horizontal precision (objects on the ST version are currently shifted to the nearest 16 pixel offset);
 * Add further zoom levels for trackside objects;
+* Use enhanced palette of STE for improved colours;
 * (Unlikely but nice to have) Render a sky gradient similar to that present on the Amiga version.